Email FacebookTwitterMenu burgerClose thin

 How to Create a Living Trust

-Here is an overview of the typical process for establishing a living trust:
+Here’s an overview of the typical process for establishing a living trust:

 1. Choose which assets to include.
-The process of creating a living trust begins with you deciding which assets you want to include in the trust.
+The process of creating a living trust begins with deciding which assets you want to include in the trust.
 This can range from real estate and bank accounts to investments and personal property

 4. Draft and sign the trust document.
 To formalize your living trust, you’ll need to draft the trust document and sign it in the presence of a notary public.
 This document outlines the terms of the trust, including the beneficiaries and the distribution plan for your assets.